BOOKS

 The plant biologist questioned the driving force behind genetic investigations in the areas of food production, among them genetically modified food (GMF).
 Who is doing the research and why?
 Is the motive altruistic: to feed a starving population, perhaps, or is it selfish: to feed the hunger of individuals or corporations greedy for profits.

 The patent lawyer deftly cut through the perceived arcane language of law thus revealing a treasury of logic describing the requirement for patentability: it must be new, useful and non-obvious.
-Although the “hot discussion topic” for this workshop focussed on stem cell research (adult and embryonic), patent law and its effect on biological experimentation was present as a subtext throughout.
+Although the “hot discussion topic” for this workshop focused on stem cell research (adult and embryonic), patent law and its effect on biological experimentation was present as a subtext throughout.

 Finally, the essay on theology concentrated on the human as the image of God.
 What do we mean by that phrase “the image of God” and as such are we free to manipulate that image by genetic experimentation.
 Are there aspects of our nature that are both “touchable” (able to be manipulated) and “untouchable” (sacred to the concept of “in God’s image”).
 Maybe Are there some aspects of our nature that are “touchable” (acceptable to manipulate) and others that are “untouchable” (part of “in God’s image” and thus sacred), and if so, which are which?